Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 > **Note:**
 >
-> As the `connections:` for the MEMS sensor are specific to the sensor itself, the same *Reference Application Example* also works with an evaluation board that integrates the MEMS sensor (and requires therefore no Shield layer).
+> As the `connections:` for the MEMS sensor are specific to the sensor itself, the same *Reference Application* also works with an evaluation board that integrates the MEMS sensor (and requires therefore no Shield layer).
 The board specific software layer adds in this case the sensor specific `connections:`.

 ### Targeting Custom Hardware

-The *Reference Application Example* may serve as starting point for user applications that target custom hardware.
+The *Reference Application* may serve as starting point for user applications that target custom hardware.
 It is required to provide:

-- A software layer with a compatible set of APIs; the `connections:` consumed by the *Reference Application Example*.
+- A software layer with a compatible set of APIs; the `connections:` consumed by the *Reference Application*.
 This software layer can be added along with the target type that defines the custom hardware.
    > **Note:** It is not required to define `connections:` as this information is only used to identify compatible layers.
 - A header file that replaces the `CMSIS_board_header` (ToDo - more description).